JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_services.md

 2. In the *New* menu, choose *Plugin DevKit* and click *Application Service*, *Project Service* or *Module Service* (not recommended, see Note above) depending on the type of service you need to use.
 3. In the dialog box that opens, you can specify service interface and implementation, or just a service class if you uncheck *Separate interface from implementation* checkbox.

-The IDE will generate new Java interface and class (or just a class if you unchecked *Separate interface from implementation* checkbox) and register the new service in `plugin.xml` file.
+The IDE will generate a new Java interface and class (or just a class if you unchecked *Separate interface from implementation* checkbox) and register the new service in the `plugin.xml` file.

 To clarify the service declaration procedure, consider the following fragment of the `plugin.xml` file: